 - Form I-765WS 05/31/18

-The following information applies to you if your DACA expired on or after September 5, 2016: When you submit a renewal application, you must fill out all sections of the forms and answer all the questions except those designated “For Initial Requests Only.”
+When you submit your renewal application, you must fill out all sections of the forms and answer all the questions except those designated “For Initial Requests Only.”
 You must also submit any new documents relevant to your removal proceedings or criminal history that you have not submitted previously.
 Make sure to provide the date your prior DACA expires or expired in the appropriate box on Part 1 of Form I-821D.

 USCIS requires that you send a copy of the front and back of your last employment authorization document, as well as two passport-type photographs taken within 30 days of filing your renewal application.